 - Add rice, tomato paste and 2 teaspoons of Cajun seasoning and sauté for 1 minute, stirring constantly to prevent burning.

-- Pour in chicken bone broth and scrape the bottom of the pot clean with a plastic spoon.
+- Hit "Cancel" on the Instant Pot.
+Pour in chicken bone broth and scrape the bottom of the pot clean with a plastic spoon.

 - Open the lid.
 Remove the bay leaf and stir the mixture.
 Taste the rice, and if not done, replace cover on the pot and allow to sit for 2-5 minutes or until rice is to your desired doneness.
 Add shrimp, stir and serve.

-- *I used Harvest Meats’ Double Smoked Farmer’s Sausage, which the company verified does not don’t contain garlic or onion in addition to being gluten-free.
+- *I used Harvest Meats’ Double Smoked Farmer’s Sausage, which the company verified is garlic and onion-free in addition to being gluten-free.
 See post above for additional details if you are not sure what to do for low FODMAP sausage.
 Smoked ham, chopped into cubes, could work as a substitute.

 - **According to Monash University’s Low FODMAP Diet App, green bell pepper is low FODMAP in quantities of up to ½ cup or 52 grams per serving.
 This recipe calls for 1 cup across 8-10 servings.
 Red bell pepper can also be used.